5 B2B Social Media Marketing Strategies That Will Help You Kill It In 2021 [Infographic]

 - Animaker – No one said your actors had to be human!
 Animaker is an online DIY tool that will help you create engaging animated videos with its simple drag-and-drop interface.

-- Adobe Spark Video – This app allows users to effortlessly create videos that are primed for social media.
+- Adobe Creative Cloud Express – This app allows users to effortlessly create videos that are primed for social media.
 You will be able to combine video clips, photos, icons, and free soundtracks into a compelling video on any iOS device or via web browser.

 Smartphone Cameras Can Get the Job Done